warthan07/Nemaktis/doc/source/intro/installation.rst

 you just need to type: ::

   mamba activate nm
-  mamba install -conda-forge -y spyder
+  mamba install -c conda-forge -y spyder

 Note that when you want to run python scripts using nemaktis, the installed python editor should always be run from inside the *nm* environment.
 For example, to run ``Spyder``, you